Aarathu Sinam: Critical reception

 All that considered, Arivazhagan's Aarathu Sinam is definitely a progressive Tamil movie that deserves a watch for its sincere attempt at the less explored investigative crime thriller genre.
 Where Arivazhagan proves to be an effective director is at getting the job perfectly done from his technical team.
 His visual sense is brilliant and apt to suit the stories he selects" Sify cites "Remaking a Malayalam classic is definitely an arduous task.
-Memories is one of the finest crime thrillers made in Malayalam cinema and to be honest, Arivazhagan has successfully pulled it off to a very large extend.
+Memories is one of the finest crime thrillers made in Malayalam cinema and to be honest, Arivazhagan has successfully pulled it off to a very large extent.
 Overall, Aarathu Sinam is a decent investigation thriller, especially for audiences who haven't seen the original".
 Baradwaj Rangan of the Hindu wrote "Maybe something got lost in the translation, but there's no mood, no atmosphere, no white-knuckle tension in Aarathu Sinam.
 There's just plot.
 And big swatches of explanatory dialogue – people keep talking as though a switch went on, and they just won't stop.
 It isn't even conversation.
 It's just information."